Lineage Group works exclusively with business families, founders and family offices.

 Business Family: Strategic transformation of a multi-generational agri-business family

-The Williams* family, with a background in agriculture, found themselves with new capital but no roadmap.
+This family, with a background in agriculture, found themselves with new capital but no roadmap.
 Following the sale of their original business, they wanted to professionalise their newly formed agri-business, engage the next generation, and protect their family wealth.

-They then built robust structures: holding entities, clear succession plans, and tailored governance frameworks.
+Lineage then built robust structures: holding entities, clear succession plans, and tailored governance frameworks.
 New councils and boards gave G2 space to lead, while an independent advisor guided investment strategy.
 Estate and tax plans were updated to reflect the new reality.

 Lineage also worked directly with the business leadership to implement reporting systems and decision frameworks.